FREQUENTLY ASKED QUESTIONS

 These are regenerative/orthobiologic injections utilizing a patient’s own blood.
 Our platelets are very rich in our own natural growth factors.
-We draw blood from your arm and then place the syringe in a computerized centrifuge.
-This spins for 15-20 minutes and separates the red blood cells from the plasma which contains the platelets.
+We draw blood from an arm vein and then place the blood in a centrifuge.
+This separates the red and white blood cells from the plasma which contains the platelets.
 Then, under ultrasound guidance, the PRP is injected back into your damaged tissue in order to promote healing.
 We continue to see promising results when using these for tennis & golfers' elbow, hip, shoulder and knee arthritis, meniscal tears, plantar fasciitis and hamstring, Achilles, rotator cuff & patellar tendonitis, just to name a few.

 What is the Tenex Health TX procedure?